ucsb-cs56-w18/ucsb-cs56-w18.github.io/_lab/lab01.md

     -  Follow the detailed instructions below to complete the programming part of the assignment.

+11. When you are finished, be sure you have
+    * done an `ant compile`, `ant test`, `ant javadoc` on the final version.
+    * done a `git status` to see if any changes (e.g. changes to code, build.xml, javadoc) need to be added, committed and pushed)
-11. When you are finished, be sure you have done a "git push origin master" to push your changes to github.
+    * done a final `git push origin master` to push your changes to github.

     Then, you can download a .zip version of your assignment from github, rename it to `lab01.zip`, and submit via submit.cs at this link: <{{page.submit_cs}}>